 Our Vision—for Our Students and Our Community

-While striving to serve as a model of best-practice, the OCE also envisions transformative and reciprocal relationships between students, faculty, staff, and community-based organization members that leverage community assets to address community challenges.
+While striving to serve as a model of best-practice, the CCE also envisions transformative and reciprocal relationships between students, faculty, staff, and community-based organization members that leverage community assets to address community challenges.

 Our Strategic Goals